 - Tables should be positioned near the fold because some readers will not scroll through the entire review.

 - Bullet points

 - Skimmable content

-- Multiple text links to the merchant website – Think about where and how you are going to add your affiliate links.
+- Multiple text links to the merchant website – Reviewers should think about where and how they will add their affiliate links for the greatest impact.

-The most vital element, though, is simplicity.
+The most vital element in all reviews is simplicity.
 Complex content will lose the reader’s interest.

-A good affiliate review allows you to make a commission from the products you review, while building up the value of your brand.
-You can then use this to move into the ecommerce market — once you’ve established you’re reviewing a product that you can sell, it’s a simple step to take the plunge into ecommerce.
+A good affiliate review allows affiliate partners to earn a commission from the products they review while building up the value of their brand.
+Reviewers can then use this to move into the eCommerce market.

-A good affiliate review doesn’t just serve as a well-researched piece of content that makes you money — it functions as a long-term sales pitch for your brand.
+A good affiliate review does not just serve as a well-researched piece of content that generates income for an affiliate partner, it can also function as a long-term sales pitch for their brand.

 Via affiliate marketing, reviewers can set their parameters and decide how much time they want to commit by planning for the short, medium, or long term.
 Contact us to find out how our technology and the publisher team can support your efforts.